 This is a residential area so please be respectful to the locals when taking pictures here.

 Convent Garden is one of the top-visited places in London, but there are two spots in this tourist hub that stand out for their photo-worthiness.
 The Infinity Chamber (pictured on the left) houses thousands of LED lights that change colors throughout the year – from bright white to rainbow.
 It provides the perfect color therapy and is open 24/7!
-A 5-min walk from there is Neal’s Yard (pictured on the right) – a colorful courtyard with bakeries, coffee shops and lots of other stores.
-Aside from being very photogenic, the vibe there is also really friendly and cheerful!
+A 5-min walk from there is Neal’s Yard (pictured on the right) – a colorful courtyard with bakeries, coffee shops, and lots of other stores.
+Aside from being very photogenic, the vibe there is also really friendly and uplifting!
+When you’re in Covent Garden, make sure to also check out the amazing food market there.

 Top Tip: Both spots can get very crowded during the day, especially Neal's Yard.
 I recommend getting to both places early in the morning and then grabbing a coffee in Neal's Yard after you're done with the photos!